yangzoeli/IntroToDASData/readme.md

 # Intro to DAS Data
-To get started, you will need to install Anaconda and create an environment with some Python Modules related to our demonstration.
+To get started, you will need to install Anaconda, create an environment with some Python Modules related to our demonstration.
+You will also want to download the DAS data so as to run the code.

 # 0. Installation